Back to Previous Page

 By Rail:

 Just over an hour from London Charing Cross or Victoria to Ashford station.
-The Park is then only a 20 minute bus ride away.
+The Reserve is then only a 20 minute bus ride away.

 By Bus:

-Stagecoach East Kent Number 10 bus runs between Ashford and Folkestone via the Park.
+Stagecoach East Kent Number 10 bus runs between Ashford and Folkestone via the Reserve.
 For times tel: 01233 620342.